 Depending on the type of production, the LD might receive a script a few weeks before the recording.
 This is pretty normal with sitcoms and is very useful to get some idea of what one has got oneself involved in.
 Many programmes however don't have a printed script until the studio day.
 They have a planning meeting a week or two before the recording to which the heads of the various technical departments are invited.
 The producer describes what the show is all about, the director sums up how the show will be shot and the designer has a set plan and model which he or she uses to explain to everybody how it will all look.
 At this point one is usually already contracted to light the show so it is too late to pull out, even if you might be wondering what you have got yourself involved in.

 A sitcom will usually have a rehearsal called the 'tech run' which is held in a church hall, usually the day before the set and lighting rig go into the studio.
 This is an opportunity for the heads of department to see a run and get a bit ahead of the game.
 The LD can make notes so he or she knows where the cameras are likely to be and where on the set the actors will be positioned, the direction they will be looking and all their moves.
 This information is vital if a good lighting plot is to be designed.
-Unfortunately, a new pattern has been emerging in the last few years.
+Unfortunately, a new pattern has emerging in recent years.
 This involves the tech run either happening after the lighting rig has gone into the studio or the tech run happening on the set, after the finelight.
 Obviously, this is of little use to the LD who will therefore have had to draw the plot having somehow guessed where the actors and cameras will be just from reading the script.